aarandela/RedditClone/README.md

 # spreddit

 > The purpose of this project is for learning purposes only!
+After two weeks of learning the back-end through this project, I was able to implement the CRUD, learn HTML templating through Handlebars, learn ALOT on ORMs like Sequelize, and have a better grasp on authorization/OAuth.

+> Due to time constraints, this application is not finished.
+But, it is able to locally authorize logging in and signing up.
+As well as creating posts, updating the post and deleting the post by the user who created it.
+Different users are not allowed to edit/delete posts and only registered users logged in are able to create posts.

 In this back-end project, I attempted to replicate 'The front page of the Internet', Reddit.
 Users can sign up/log in, post content, and post comments on the content.
 Although I didn't hit all the requirements, I feel like I have a better understanding of how the back-end works.